Mountain Gorillas in Volcanoes Move to Mgahinga National Park

 One gorilla family in Volcanoes national park Rwanda moves to Mgahinga gorilla national park Uganda.
-Hirwa gorilla family with 20 members from Volcanoes National Park in Rwanda reportedly moved to Mgahinga Gorilla National Park of Uganda and have stayed there for the past one week.
+Hirwa gorilla family with 20 members from Volcanoes National Park Rwanda reportedly moved to Mgahinga Gorilla National Park Uganda and have stayed there for the past week.

 This was confirmed by the Uganda Wildlife Authority’s website executive and photographer, Paddy Musiime Muramura who confirmed that the gorillas have been in Uganda for a few weeks and are being managed alongside the gorillas in Mgahinga Gorilla National Park.